CSV data privacy

 Next step: Read the privacy policy.

-This is operational planning help, not tax, accounting, legal, or platform-policy advice.
-Verify current platform rules and fee assumptions before changing prices.
+This is operational planning help, not tax, accounting, legal, financial, or platform-policy advice.
+Review the Terms and disclaimer, and verify current platform rules and fee assumptions before changing prices.